dorotawlodarczyk/PassiveSensors_ForestChangeDetection_RF/README.md

 #### Near-Real-Time Forest Change Detection (`NRT_ForestUpdate_spectral`)
 - **Objective**: Provide detailed and timely updates on forest cover changes within specific subareas.
 - **Features**:
-  - Rapid acquisition of Sentinel-2 imagery for designated subareas.
+  - Rapid image acquisition for designated subareas.
   - Automated extraction of spectral index values and application of Random Forest models for land cover classification.
   - Validation of classification accuracy and detailed analysis of forest gain and loss.